Why Choose Mediation?

 Mediation encourages you to focus on the needs and interests of each family member, rather than thinking about winning or losing.
 We can mediate at your pace, work to get you through the separation process and out the other side.

 The final product of the mediation is a memorandum of understanding that sets out the agreements that you have reached.
 This memorandum is not a binding contract.
-If you want a binding contract, your lawyer can use the memorandum as a basis for drafting a separation agreement.
+For an additional fee, I can prepare a contract, but you should each have a lawyer review it before you sign it.

 How long does it take?